weaviate/weaviate-io/developers/weaviate/search/generative.md

 ## Set single prompt search properties

-Define object `properties` to use in the prompt.
+Define object `properties` – using `{prop-name}` syntax – to interpolate retrieved content in the prompt.<br/>
 The properties you use in the prompt do not have to be among the properties you retrieve in the query.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">